 This post may contain affiliate links.
 Please read our disclosure policy.

-Minestrone soup is loaded with vegetables, beans, and pasta in a delicious tomato broth.
-This classic soup is hearty and nourishing, easy to make, and makes amazing leftovers!
+This minestrone soup recipe is loaded with vegetables, beans, and pasta in a delicious tomato broth.
+This classic soup is nourishing, easy to make, and makes amazing leftovers!

-Minestrone is an insanely tasty Italian vegetable soup that usually has pasta, beans, and a tomato-based broth.
+Minestrone is a really tasty Italian vegetable soup that usually has pasta, beans, and a tomato-based broth.
 I think of it as the ultimate vegetable soup!
 You’ve maybe tried Olive Garden minestrone soup, but I’m here to convince you that my version is so much better.

 It’s one of those soups you can make on a lazy Sunday in chilly weather, and you’ll actually look forward to eating it for the rest of the week.
-It’s also easy to make.
+It’s also easy to make with everyday, wholesome ingredients.
 There’s nothing complicated about it!

 What you’ll need

-- Onion, celery, and carrots – this is a classic savory base for many Italian and French soups
+- Onion, celery, and carrots, and garlic – this is a classic savory base for soups

-- Fresh green beans – for some more green veggie goodness
+- Zucchini and fresh green beans – for veggie goodness

-- Tomatoes – here we’re using crushed tomatoes rather than diced to give the broth a thick and rich quality
+- Canned tomatoes – to give the broth a thick and rich quality

-- Italian seasoning – a wonderful blend of dried herbs like rosemary and thyme.
-You’ll find it in a jar in the spice aisle of your grocery store.
+- Italian seasoning – a wonderful blend of dried herbs like rosemary and thyme that comes in one jar

-- Cannellini and red kidney beans – I like to use both varieties to pack this soup with protein
+- Cannellini and red kidney beans – for added protein

 - Pasta – I used elbow macaroni, but any pasta variety that’s fairly small like ditalini will work